 What is the temperature in Mussoorie in winter?

-In winter (December to February), Mussoorie temperatures range from 0°C to 4°C. Snowfall is common during these months, especially in nearby areas like Dhanaulti and around Surkanda Devi temple.
+Winter (December to February) temperatures in Mussoorie range from 0°C to 4°C. Snowfall is common in these months, particularly around Dhanaulti and Surkanda Devi temple.

 Are there budget hotels in Mussoorie?

-Yes, budget hotels in Mussoorie range from INR 3,000 to INR 4,500 per night as of 2026.
-Hostels like Bunkostel offer dorm beds at INR 500 to INR 700 per bed, making it affordable for backpackers and solo travelers.
+Yes.
+Budget hotels in Mussoorie run roughly INR 3,000 to INR 4,500 per night as of 2026, and hostels like Bunkostel offer dorm beds at INR 500 to INR 700 per bed, which keeps things affordable for backpackers and solo travelers.

 Conclusion